 Recovery After T6 Spinal Cord Injury

-As long as the spinal cord injury is incomplete and spared neural pathways exist at the level of injury, recovery after a T6 SCI is possible.
+As long as the spinal cord injury is incomplete and spared neural pathways exist, recovery after a T6 SCI is possible.

 While severity of spinal cord injury is not controllable, many factors are, including the number of repetitions you perform and the management of secondary complications.